-This course is designed for composers aspiring to work in the media industry and wanting to learn more about techniques for composing and producing music for film and TV.
-Taught by experienced professional film/TV composers, it provides an opportunity to collaborate with filmmakers and animators, as well as the chance to write for ensembles.
+This Composing for Film and Television course is designed for composers aspiring to work in the media industry and wanting to learn more about techniques for composing and producing music for film and TV.
+You will learn from experienced composers working across a variety of different media and styles.
+You will also have the opportunity to collaborate with student filmmakers and animators from other courses.

 This module supports the development of a major piece of research, or creative work, or performance which is focused on the subject of the student's programme of study.
 Therefore the nature of the project is chosen from the following: a dissertation; a folio of produced popular music compositions/covers; a folio of sonic arts work; a folio of compositions to moving image; a folio of compositions; or a performance.
 In the case of the creative work, students will also undertake related research which culminates in a paper or critical commentary to complement and support their creative work.
 The module is taught through a mixture of seminars and individual tutorials.